Neural Networks

 2.1 Early Brain Inspiration (1900s-1940s)

-The concept of recurrence in the brain has been thought about long before computers came into the picture.
-In the early 1900s, scientists like Santiago RamĂłn y Cajal noticed structures called "recurrent semicircles" in the brain, and Rafael Lorente de NĂł identified "recurrent, reciprocal connections," speculating that these loops could be the key to understanding complex neural behaviors.
+The concept of recurrence in the brain predates computers by decades.
+In the early 1900s, Santiago RamĂłn y Cajal discovered structures he called "recurrent semicircles" in brain tissue.
+Rafael Lorente de NĂł identified "recurrent, reciprocal connections" and speculated these loops might unlock the secret to complex neural behaviors.

 2.2 The Computer Age Begins: Perceptrons and Early Models (1950s-1970s)

-Despite this setback, the idea of recurrence in neural networks persisted.
-Rosenblatt himself had described what he called "closed-loop cross-coupled" perceptrons with recurrent connections back in the 1960s.
-The key piece missing was a reliable way to train more complex networks.
-Over the next years, researchers like Seppo Linnainmaa and Paul Werbos developed the mathematics behind backpropagation—an algorithm that would eventually revolutionize how neural networks learn.
+Rosenblatt himself had described "closed-loop cross-coupled" perceptrons with recurrent connections back in the 1960s.
+The missing piece?
+A reliable training method for complex networks.
+Over the following years, researchers like Seppo Linnainmaa and Paul Werbos developed the mathematics behind backpropagation—an algorithm that would eventually revolutionize how neural networks learn.

 2.3 The Comeback and Modern RNNs (1980s-1990s)

-The 1980s marked a significant resurgence in neural network research.
-A major turning point was John Hopfield's 1982 paper introducing Hopfield Networks, which bridged recurrent networks with ideas from statistical mechanics, such as the Ising model of magnetism.
-These networks were seen as "attractor networks" capable of storing and retrieving memories.
+The 1980s brought resurgence.
+A major turning point arrived in 1982 with John Hopfield's paper introducing Hopfield Networks.
+These networks bridged recurrent architectures with ideas from statistical mechanics, like the Ising model of magnetism.
+Scientists saw them as "attractor networks" capable of storing and retrieving memories.
+The foundation was set.

-This groundwork paved the way for the 1986 groundbreaking paper by David Rumelhart, Geoffrey Hinton, and Ronald Williams, which brought backpropagation into the spotlight and officially introduced what we now call modern recurrent neural networks (RNNs).
-Soon after, influential models like the Jordan network in 1986 and the Elman network in 1990 emerged, applying RNNs to fields like cognitive science.
+Then came 1986.
+David Rumelhart, Geoffrey Hinton, and Ronald Williams published their landmark paper, thrusting backpropagation into the spotlight and formally introducing what we now call modern recurrent neural networks.
+Soon after, influential models emerged: the Jordan network in 1986, the Elman network in 1990, both applying RNNs to cognitive science.

 Key Milestones in RNN Development